SPONSOR A FAMILY - SPREAD SOME JOY!

-- Children and youth who are sharing the housing of others, with or without their parents, due to loss of housing (doubled up).
+Sharing housing of others, with or without their parents, due to loss of housing (doubled up);

-- Children and youth who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings.
+Living in a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings;

-- Children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings.
+Living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar places;